timofeysie/calasasaya/README.md

 Sweet.
 Now, next is how to get Q186150 from the category name?
 We ant to search for "list of <search term>".
 This will be a new issue: *Get item code from search term #9*.

+We can now close #4 *Create a list API endpoint for a WikiData request*.

 #